 - Preference shares are unsecured.

 - Unlike debt, preference shares protect you against having to pay out cash while the company is making losses (for example, while you are entering a new market).

 - You are prohibited by law from redeeming (repaying) preference shares or paying dividends on them unless the company has generated sufficient profits (distributable reserves) to do so.

 Debt consists of overdrafts, loans, hire purchase, leasing and other borrowings

 - Debt is usually secured against specific assets (eg your premises or debtors).
 If your company is unable to pay capital repayments or interest on time, the lender can sell those assets.
 This could be disastrous and may cause the company to cease trading.

-- Usually you borrow from a bank, rather than from a venture capital firm.
+- Small businesses typically borrow from a bank, rather than from a venture capital firm.
 But some firms can provide loans, leasing and hire purchase as well as equity finance.